huohuoren4/docs/python/pytest/explanation/integration_practice.md

 `pytest` implements the following standard test discovery:

-- If no arguments are specified then collection starts from [testpaths](https://docs.pytest.org/en/latest/reference/reference.html#confval-testpaths) (if configured) or the current directory.
+- If no arguments are specified then collection starts from `testpaths` (if configured) or the current directory.
 Alternatively, command line arguments can be used in any combination of directories, file names or node ids.

-- Recurse into directories, unless they match [norecursedirs](https://docs.pytest.org/en/latest/reference/reference.html#confval-norecursedirs).
+- Recurse into directories, unless they match `norecursedirs`.

-- In those directories, search for `test_*.py` or `*_test.py` files, imported by their [test package name](https://docs.pytest.org/en/latest/explanation/goodpractices.html#test-package-name).
+- In those directories, search for `test_*.py` or `*_test.py` files, imported by their test package name.

 - From those files, collect test items: